Personal relationships of Michael Jackson

 The personal relationships of Michael Jackson have been the subject of public and media attention for several decades.
 He was introduced to the topic of sexual activity at the age of nine while a member of the Jackson 5.
-He and his brothers would perform at strip clubs, sharing the bill with female strippers and drag queens, and the sexual adventures of his brothers with groupies further affected Jackson's early life.
+He and his brothers would perform at strip clubs where they shared the bill with female strippers, and the sexual adventures of his brothers with groupies further affected Jackson's early life.
 It was reported that his first girlfriend was actress Tatum O'Neal, when he was a teenager in the 1970s.
-However, Tatum O'Neal had stated that their relationship was strictly platonic.
-In recent years, singer and actress Stephanie Mills had revealed herself to be Jackson's first girlfriend, their relationship starting when they first met at the production of The Wiz.
+However, she later stated that their relationship was strictly platonic.
+In recent years, singer and actress Stephanie Mills revealed herself to have been Jackson's first girlfriend, their relationship starting when they first met during the production of The Wiz.
 Jackson was then rumored to have entered a platonic relationship with actress and model Brooke Shields in 1984.
 Shields later stated that they both held an equal admiration for each other, but that he started to become more asexual and distant towards her.

 Having first been introduced to Lisa Marie Presley by her father's backup singer, Myrna Smith, in 1974, Jackson reconnected with Lisa Marie in November 1992.
 Shortly after becoming involved with her, in 1993.
-Presley supported Jackson as he became dependent on pain medication, and eventually helped convince him to enter drug rehabilitation.
+Presley supported Jackson as he became dependent on pain medication and eventually helped convince him to enter drug rehabilitation.
 In a telephone call, he proposed marriage to Presley.
 She agreed, and the two wed on May 26, 1994, at a private ceremony in the Dominican Republic.
 Married life for the couple was difficult, and the union ended in divorce in August 1996.
 Presley and Jackson continued to date, on and off, for four more years after their divorce.